juergs/AirQualityMultiSensorESP_VS/README.md

 Issued by @hdgucken and @herrmannj @FHEM.de

 Using BOSCH Sensortec static libalgosec.a for ESP8266  BSEC V1.4.7.1.
-which need some additional compiler Arduino settings, according BSEC prerequisites.
+Which need some additional compiler Arduino settings, according BSEC prerequisites.

 There are a lot of configurable additional sensors:
 DHT22